Food Resources

 The Beardsley program distributes free seeds and plants to Knoxville and Knox County residents each year.
 This program is primarily for food-insecure households.
 Recipients also receive gardening and nutrition information.
 Program sign-up begins in February and ends when supplies run out.

 Many Knox County residents living in public housing communities and apartments do not have access to the land needed to grow their own food.
-Beardsley Community Gardens provide these residents with the space to grow fresh, healthy produce.
+Beardsley’s Community Garden Program provides these residents with the space to grow fresh, healthy produce.
 CAC maintains over two dozen community gardens, which are located in a variety of places from city parks to public housing communities.
-Every year, around 150 Knox County residents are registered for garden plots and given some technical assistance as needed.
+Every year, around 180 Knox County residents are registered for garden plots and given some technical assistance as needed.

 Fresh Produce Distributions